samyuktsriram/ClutchMomentsFootballAnalysis/README.md

 # ClutchMomentsFootball Analysis:
+An ongoing project:
-An ongoing project to identify and analyse decisive goals and plays made in high-pressure moments of a football match.
+To identify and analyse decisive goals and plays made in high-pressure moments of a football match.
+To create a database of teams, to analyse and compare their performance and goal-scoring likelihood in these moments of the match.

 This is a personal project to gain exposure to data-driven analysis, data visualization and engineering, sports related data science and gain hands-on experience working on a data science project.
 The project employs python and pandas to conduct the analysis.